thermalogic/SEES/guide/doc/BuildingSoftwareEnvironment.md

 #### E.2.3 Discard Changes

-If you change the contents of home, you may use thn follow command to discard all changes
+If you change the contents of home, you may  `checkout` to discard all changes

 ```bash
 >git checkout .